The standard voluntary code of conduct for executive search firms

 3. Diversity goals

-When taking a specific brief, search firms should look at overall board or senior executive composition and, in the context of the business’s agreed aspirational goals on gender balance and diversity more broadly, explore with the client if recruiting women and/or ethnically diverse individuals is a priority both generally and on this occasion.
+When taking a specific brief, search firms should look at overall board or senior executive composition.
+In the context of the business’s agreed aspirational goals on gender balance and diversity more broadly, explore with the client if recruiting women and ethnically diverse individuals is a priority both generally and on this occasion.

 4. Defining briefs

-In defining briefs, search firms should work to ensure that significant weight is given to relevant skills, underlying competencies and personal capabilities and not just proven career experience, in order to extend the pool of candidates beyond those with existing board roles or conventional corporate careers.
-On Chair searches in particular, search firms should work to ensure that the briefs are framed in as open and inclusive a way as possible.
+In defining briefs, search firms should work to ensure that significant weight is given to relevant skills, underlying competencies and personal capabilities, and not just proven career experience.
+This is in order to extend the pool of candidates beyond those with existing board roles or conventional corporate careers.
+On chair searches in particular, search firms should work to ensure that the briefs are framed in as open and inclusive a way as possible.

-When presenting their longlists, search firms should try to ensure that at least 40% of the candidates are women – and, if not, should explicitly justify to the client why they are convinced that there are no other qualified female options, through demonstrating the scope and rigour of their research.
+ensure that at least 40% of the candidates are women.
+If not, they should explicitly justify to the client why they are convinced that there are no other qualified female options, through demonstrating the scope and rigour of their research

-Search firms should also discuss and agree with the client and meet specific targets for ethnic diversity on the longlist and seek to ensure that the shortlist is appropriately reflective of the longlist.
+discuss and agree with the client and meet specific aspirational targets for ethnic diversity on the longlist and seek to ensure that the shortlist is appropriately reflective of the longlist

 6. Candidate support